juxor/afaq/markdown/secH1.md

 such, the Marxist tradition as a whole does not confuse this issue, although the majority of it does.
 So not all Marxists are Leninists.
 A few (council communists, Situationists, and so on) are far closer to anarchism.
-They also reject the idea of party power/dictatorship, the use of elections, for direct action, argue for the abolition of wage slavery by workers' self-management of production and so on.
+They also reject the idea of party power/dictatorship and the use of elections and instead argue for direct action, the abolition of wage slavery by workers' self-management of production and so on.
 They represent the best in Marx's work and should not be lumped with the followers of Bolshevism.
 Sadly, they are in the minority.

 Finally, we should indicate other important areas of difference as summarised by Lenin in his work **The State and Revolution**:

-> _ "The difference between the Marxists and the anarchists is this: 1) the former, while aiming at the complete abolition of the state, recognise that this aim can only be achieved after classes have been abolished by the socialist revolution, as the result of the establishment of socialism which
+> _"The difference between the Marxists and the anarchists is this: 1) the former, while aiming at the complete abolition of the state, recognise that this aim can only be achieved after classes have been abolished by the socialist revolution, as the result of the establishment of socialism which